bobbylcraig/bobbylcraig.github.io/_posts/2025-01-04-whose-ship-is-it-anyway.md

 ---
 layout: post
-title: "On the Ship of Theseus"
+title: "Whose Ship Is It Anyway?"
 date: 2025-01-04
 description: Your feature got carved into three microservices.
 At least one has a name from a two-hour naming meeting.
 published: true